-In compliance with the MCCG, the ARMC members possess a wide range of necessary skills and are financially literate.
-Their profiles are set out in the Profile of Directors Section of this Annual Report.
+The ARMC members possess a wide range of necessary skills and are financially literate.
+Their profiles are set out in the Director's Profile section of this Annual Report.

 (II) RISK MANAGEMENT AND INTERNAL CONTROL FRAMEWORK

 8.1 Risk Management and Internal Control